• Home

 It is probably my favorite alternative to Google Maps because of its mobile app.
 Not a lot of people need Maps for desktop only, so this is a great alternative.

 14. Open Street Map – Was built off of volunteered geographic information.
-Unique platform, has numerous different options for figuring out driving paths (using generators).
+This unique platform has numerous options for figuring out driving paths (using generators).

 Open source and community driven, a solid Google Maps alternative.